Nodepool¶

 image: quay.io/fedora/fedora:latest

 Commit your change, review it and validate it.
-After a run of config-update
+After a run of config-update, your new provider and

 labels will be available in Nodepool.